zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Distributed-Preimage-Archive.rst

 objects are assumed to be practically impossible.

 DPA serves as a fast, redundant store optimized for speedy retrieval and long-term reliability.
-Its most frequent use within Ethereum is to cache objects that can be retrieved and/or re-constructed by other means at significant cost.
+Its most frequent use within Expanse is to cache objects that can be retrieved and/or re-constructed by other means at significant cost.
 Since the key is derived from the preimage, there is no sense in which we can talk about multiple or alternative values for